Rules of the Alternative Dispute Resolution Program

 Mediation is particularly appropriate for the resolution of complex commercial cases.
 Mediation offers the parties a confidential, structured forum in which to explore practical business concerns and develop tailor-made solutions beyond those that a Judge can often provide.
 Moreover, a mediator will not impose a solution on the parties or attempt to tell them what to do; if the parties cannot reach agreement, the case will be returned to the referring Justice.

-The following Rules shall govern cases sent to mediation by Justices of the Commercial Division and other authorized Justices in Nassau County, as well as cases referred upon consent of the parties.
-Parties whose cases are the subject of an order of reference are free at the outset to use the services of a private ADR provider of their choosing in lieu of taking part in this court's program.
-After a case has been submitted to the court's program, parties can terminate the process and proceed to ADR elsewhere.
+The following Rules shall govern cases sent to mediation and neutral evaluation by Justices of the Commercial Division in Nassau County, as well as cases referred upon consent of the parties.
+Parties whose cases are the subject of an Order of Reference are free at the outset to use the services of a private ADR provider of their choosing in lieu of taking part in this Program.
+After a case has been submitted to the Program, parties can terminate the process and proceed to ADR elsewhere.

 Rule 1.
 The Program: